 Course Overview

-This hands-on course follows on from COMP 2501 and assumes significant prior knowledge of programming fundamentals.
-Understanding how to program in C provides improved application development abilities in other programming languages as the C syntax was the basis for Java, C# and C++.
-COMP 2511 has a heavy workload with two classes per week and uses the BCIT Learning Hub for quizzes, discussion boards, labs and assignments.
-Topics include language syntax, common coding styles and idioms and the implementation of selected data structures and algorithms in C. Lectures and code examples are reinforced with hands-on labs, and assignments.
-Students who would benefit from more foundational programming skills and a lighter pace should consider the new two-part C courses, COMP 2701 - Introduction to Procedural Programming with C and then COMP 2801 - Application Development with C. COMP 2511 or (COMP 2701+ COMP 2801) are equivalent to COMP 2510 in the CST Full-time Diploma.
-C Programming is required in the Computer Systems Certificate (CSC) and for the follow-on courses in C++.
-Upon completion, successful students will be able to build and deploy modular multi-file C programs to industry standards.
-Note: COMP 2511 is only offered once per year in the Spring (May) term.
+This hands-on course follows on from COMP 2501 and COMP 2601.
+It assumes significant prior knowledge of programming fundamentals.
+Understanding C not only enhances your programming skills but also provides a solid foundation for learning Java, C#, and C++.
+COMP 2511 has a heavy workload with two classes per week and uses the BCIT Learning Hub for quizzes, discussion boards, labs, and assignments.
+Topics include language syntax, common coding styles and idioms that improve code readability and maintainability.
+Lectures are reinforced with practical labs and assignments to solidify your understanding.
+Students without strong programming skills should complete the two-part C courses, COMP 2701 - Introduction to Procedural Programming with C and followed by COMP 2801 - Application Development with C. Those two C courses are delivered at a lighter pace and with more foundational coding support.
+C Programming is a requirement for the Computer Systems Certificate (CSC) and serves as a prerequisite for follow-on courses in C++.
+Upon completion, successful students will be equipped to build and deploy modular multi-file C programs that meet industry standards.
+Note: COMP 2511 was replaced with COMP 2510 which is only offered once per year in the Spring (May) term.
+The combined COMP 2701 + COMP 2801 courses are equivalent to COMP 2510 for the CST Full-time Diploma and the BScACS.

 - Not offered this term